 I first made this wonderful drink about 13 years ago when I wanted to re-create a very old recipe called Mulsum.
-Mulsum or honey wine (also sometimes called mead) is an archaic recipe.
-In fact, it’s the oldest alcoholic drink in the world.
+Mulsum or honey wine (also sometimes called mead) is an ancient recipe.
+In fact, it’s considered the oldest alcoholic drink in the world.
+The base for this unique and colorful drink is red wine.

 Wine’s history is long and significant, dating back as far as 9000 years most likely to the Caucasus region in Eastern Europe/Asia where wild grapes are grown, and the earliest evidence of rustic wine production was discovered to date.
 Ancient Romans later refined wine production by introducing barrels and cultivation techniques, which enhanced its properties and taste.
 This led to widespread production making wine a popular beverage throughout much of the ancient world.